Tool Kit

 - Recommending actions to prevent similar incidents or near misses

-Some of the areas to cover in your policy and procedures include:
+Some other areas to cover in your policy and procedures include:

 If anyone is injured in a crash, it’s critical to quickly get emergency resources to the scene.
 Drivers and passengers need to know what to do.
 Your response team, managers, supervisors, and the people who will take part in the investigation also need to know their role.
 Decide what actions will be taken and who will take them.
 Write them down in your policy and procedures.